meteor-useraccounts/core/Guide.md

 <a name="extending-templates"/>
 ### Extending Templates

-Through the use of the [aldeed:template-extension](https://github.com/aldeed/meteor-template-extension) package, the built-in templates or sub-templates of any `useraccounts` UI package may be replaced by custom templates.
-The purpose is to create more sophisticated or specialized layouts or styling for the forms.
+With the [aldeed:template-extension](https://github.com/aldeed/meteor-template-extension) package, the built-in templates or sub-templates of any `user-accounts` UI package may be replaced by custom templates.
+The purpose is to create more sophisticated or specialized layouts or styling.

-Custom properties may be attached to a field's `options` object, which can then be accessed while looping them.
-Adding a divider could look like this:
+Custom properties that hold information about the look of the form may be attached to the `options` object of a field.
+It can then be used to change the output while looping the fields.
+Adding a divider might look like this:

 ```javascript
 AccountsTemplates.addField({